BearyNatural/ObsidianVault/SCD/SCD trainings.md

 - tape gateway: virtual tapes that uses amazon glacier
 - fsx file gateway: file storage backed by fsx for windows

+internal error during today's lab, need to go to vpc endpoints and delete storage gateway interface that was created in the private - will be recreated later?? go back to storage gateway and recreate as per instructions